 If You Were Hurt on the Metrorail, our Washington, D.C.
 Injury Attorneys Can Help

 There are many possible causes for public transportation accidents.
 Transport agencies must properly train their vehicle and operators to ensure they perform their duties in a safe and responsible manner.
 Public transportation platforms and waiting areas should not pose threats to passenger safety due to lack of security or hazardous conditions.

-If you or a loved one has suffered any injuries stemming from a public transportation accident, please contact the personal injury attorneys in Washington, D.C., Maryland and Virginia at Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you or a loved one has suffered any injuries stemming from a public transportation accident, please contact the personal injury attorneys in Washington, D.C., Maryland and Virginia at Koonz, McKenney, Johnson & DePaolis L.L.P.